November girlfriend getaways

 If you're worried about weather, look for a weekend where you never have to go outdoors.
 For weatherproof getaways, see Inn retreats.

-The village of Stockholm, on the Wisconsin side of Lake Pepin, is offering Wine & Wander Nov.
-3 with progressive wine tastings at shops.
+The village of Stockholm, on the Wisconsin side of Lake Pepin, often offers a Women's Weekend with progressive wine tastings, music and pie flights.

 For more, see Destination: Stockholm.

-In the Lake Michigan beach town of South Haven, Mich., there's a Women's Only Weekend Nov.
-8-11, with a 1950s theme.
-Events include an I Love Lucy game, twist lessons and a scavenger hunt in shops.
+In the Lake Michigan beach town of South Haven, Mich., there's a Women's Only Weekend.
+Events include a fun run/walk, music, trivia scavenger hunt, a cooking class and artisan workshops.

 It's a hoot to watch teams of fun-loving women